 Note: Alan Newman is no longer associated with Magic Hat since they were sold.

-The Just Beer Project's first offering is called Just IPA, and is available on draft in Pittsburgh, Virginia Beach, Baltimore and central New Jersey.
-The Just Beer Project was kind enough to provide me with a sample of Just IPA.
+The Just Beer Project's first offering is called Anytime IPA, and is available on draft in Pittsburgh, Virginia Beach, Baltimore and central New Jersey.
+The Just Beer Project was kind enough to provide me with a sample of Anytime IPA.
 Let's check it out!

-Have you had The Just Beer Project's Just IPA?
+Have you had The Just Beer Project's Anytime IPA?
 What do you think of it?
 Let me know in the comments!